kala13x/slog/README.md

 slog_debug("The %s contains between %d and %d billion stars and at least %d billion planets.  ", "Milky Way", 200, 400, 100);
 ```

 In addition, we added the option to print the corresponding file name and line number where a slog macro was called.
-This rule follows the macros which relate to a critical flag, and shown bellow:
+This rule follows the macros which relate to a critical or trace flag, and shown bellow:

+- `slog_trace()`
 - `slog_fatal()`
-- `slog_panic()`

 Basic example:
 ```c